exasol/s3-document-files-virtual-schema/doc/hands_on/hands_on.md

 ### Why that?
 *(Simply skip this section if you don't want to know it)* Internally the Exasol database sends the query on a table of the Virtual Schema to the Virtual Schema adapter.
-What the Virtual Schema adapter does it rewriting the query into a different SQL-Statement.
+What the Virtual Schema adapter does is rewriting the query into a different SQL-Statement.
 The JDBC Virtual Schema adapters rewrite the query into an SQL statement with an IMPORT statement that then does the actual data loading.

 For the document Virtual Schemas, and by that also the S3 Virtual Schema, this is not possible, since the importer cannot import document data.
-For that reason these Virtual Schemas define a UDF function that take care of the data loading.
+For that reason, these Virtual Schemas define a UDF function that takes care of the data loading.
 ![S3-VS query processing](./s3VirtualSchemaUdfCall.png)

-### Install it
+### Installation

 To install the Virtual Schema adapter, [download its latest jar from the [releases](https://github.com/exasol/s3-document-files-virtual-schema/releases) and upload to BucketFS: